hablapps/blog/_posts/2024-03-18-Contributing-to-PyKX.md

 '))
 ```

-We stumbled upon this API when looking for ways to simplify our PyKX code and, since it allows for the use of pandas-like syntax, it was the perfect fit for our needs back then.
+We stumbled upon this API when looking for ways to make our code more "Pythonic" our PyKX code and, since it allows for the use of pandas-like syntax, it was the perfect fit for our needs back then.
 However we also noticed that a few functions were in need of an implementation.
 So, since this is an open source project, we decided to implement those missing functions ourselves!

 ### Setting up the development environment

-The very first thing you should do after setting up your environment should be to fork [KxSystems/pykx](https://github.com/KxSystems/pykx) into your own repository where you have permissions to create branches and do some actual work.
+The very first thing you should do after setting up your environment should be to fork [KxSystems/pykx](https://github.com/KxSystems/pykx){:target="_blank"} into your own repository where you have permissions to create branches and do some actual work.

-If you land on their [GitHub repository](https://github.com/KxSystems/pykx) like we did, chances are you will take a look at their README.
-This is a really nice introduction to what PyKX is and their goals with the library, but right now we will focus on the [`Building from Source`](https://github.com/KxSystems/pykx?tab=readme-ov-file#building-from-source) section.
+If you land on their [GitHub repository](https://github.com/KxSystems/pykx){:target="_blank"} like we did, chances are you will take a look at their README.
+This is a really nice introduction to what PyKX is and their goals with the library, but right now we will focus on the [`Building from Source`](https://github.com/KxSystems/pykx?tab=readme-ov-file#building-from-source){:target="_blank"} section.
 Here, you should follow their instructions carefully.
 In our case, we decided to install on Linux, since it is our platform of choice for these kinds of projects, but Windows and OS X are viable options as well!

 Be sure to take a look at their `DEVELOPING.md` file for some development guidelines.
 This file contains the team's code styling preferences, so be sure to stick to them.